EspenBG/webserver/README.md

 ## Usage
-[comment]: <> (TODO: Describe the usage of the program and different usecases) Describe how to use the program and different Testcases for the program
+[comment]: <> (TODO: Describe the usage of the program and different usecases) Describe how to use the webpage and if there is a setup process

 ## Contributing
 [comment]: <> (TODO: Describe how to contribute to the program)